Dalal7/Mask-Detection/LabelImg.md

 2. Open the App.
 3. Choose the open dir.
 4. Choose the saved dir.
-5. Change to format from Pascal/Voc to Yolo.
+5. Change to format from Pascal/Voc to YOLO.
 6. Create rectBox of the object in the image.
 7. Click Save and go to the next image.